kiboschool/course-programming-2/src/lessons/db-and-vis/orm.md

-# ORM
+# What is an ORM?

-## Sending SQL strings to the database considered harmful?
+## Reconsidering sending SQL strings to the database

 The SQLite code you saw worked like this:
 - it built a string